KRichardsF/Hough-Scan/README.md

 <h3> Windows </h3>
  <p>
-  Hough Scan is created using GTK3+, the easiest way to run it on windows currrently is via WSL (below).
+  Hough Scan is created using GTK3+, the easiest way to run the developer build is via WSL (below).
 </p>

 <ul>